To instruct Sanjay please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Acting for a contractor bringing a claim worth US$750m in a Dubai seated DIAC arbitration relating to a landmark development in the UAE (led by Sean Brannigan QC).
+Acting for a contractor bringing a claim worth US$750m in a Dubai seated DIAC arbitration relating to a landmark development in the UAE (led by Sean Brannigan KC).

-Acting for a contractor in widely reported English High Court proceedings relating to the fit-out of the Shangri-La Hotel in the Shard (led by Sean Brannigan QC).
+Acting for a contractor in widely reported English High Court proceedings relating to the fit-out of the Shangri-La Hotel in the Shard (led by Sean Brannigan KC).

-Acting as junior counsel in a two-week ad hoc arbitration relation to a joint venture dispute concerning the construction of a UK tram project (led by David Streatfeild-James QC).
+Acting as junior counsel in a two-week ad hoc arbitration relation to a joint venture dispute concerning the construction of a UK tram project (led by David Streatfeild-James KC).